dmlc/dgl/docs/source/guide/data-dataset.rst

             pass

-:class:`dgl.data.DGLDataset` class has abstract functions ``process()``, ``__getitem__(idx)`` and ``__len__()`` that must be implemented in the subclass.
-But we recommend to implement saving and loading as well, since they can save significant time for processing large datasets, and there are several APIs making it easy (see :ref:`ref-save-load-data`).
+:class:`~dgl.data.DGLDataset` class has abstract functions ``process()``, ``__getitem__(idx)`` and ``__len__()`` that must be implemented in the subclass.
+DGL also recommends implementing saving and loading as well, since they can save significant time for processing large datasets, and there are several APIs making it easy (see :ref:`guide-data-pipeline-savenload`).

-Note that the purpose of :class:`dgl.data.DGLDataset` is to provide a standard and convenient way to load graph data.
-We can store graphs, features, labels, masks and basic information about the dataset, such as number of classes, number of labels, etc. Operations such as sampling, partition or feature normalization are done outside of the :class:`dgl.data.DGLDataset` subclass.
+Note that the purpose of :class:`~dgl.data.DGLDataset` is to provide a standard and convenient way to load graph data.
+One can store graphs, features, labels, masks and basic information about the dataset, such as number of classes, number of labels, etc. Operations such as sampling, partition or feature normalization are done outside of the :class:`~dgl.data.DGLDataset` subclass.

 The rest of this chapter shows the best practices to implement the